 One benefit of forced-induction is that it offers very generous levels of torque; 405lb-ft is available from as low as 1,750rpm, and keeps shoving all the way through to 5,500rpm.
 It is impossible to argue with the performance it delivers.

-The latest M3 dispatches the 0-60 sprint in just 4.1 seconds when equipped with the dual clutch semi-automatic transmission (DCT), while the manual lags just a couple of tenths behind.
-Both gearboxes are excellent, but the DCT is predicted to be by far the best seller, with only the keenest drivers expected to choose the manual.
+The latest M3 dispatches the 0-60 sprint in just 4.1 seconds when equipped with the dual-clutch automatic transmission (DCT), while the manual lags just a couple of tenths behind.

 The new M3 is too new to have been tested just yet, but there's plenty to look forward to with the new power unit.
 Output of 431 PS is more than healthy enough and a quoted 0-60 run of 4.3 seconds gives it enough pace to worry supercars.
 A 32.1 mpg combined figure is certainly healthier than the old V8 M3 too, so the car should maintain its ballistic-but-usable reputation.